1965 South Vietnamese coup: Repercussions

 Phát and Thảo were stripped of their ranks, but nothing was initially done as far as prosecuting or sentencing them for their involvement in the coup.
 The new junta decided to ignore Khiêm's actions and he remained in Washington as the ambassador, with no further action taken.
 Phát and Thảo stayed in hiding in Catholic villages.
 They offered to surrender and support the government if they and their officers were granted amnesty.

 In May 1965, a military tribunal under Kỳ sentenced both Thảo and Phát, who were still on the run, to death in absentia.
 As a result, Thảo had little choice but to move around indefinitely or attempt to seize power in order to save himself.
 He chose the latter.
 On May 20, a few officers and around 40 civilians, predominantly Catholic, were arrested on charges of attempting to assassinate Quát and kidnap Kỳ among others.
 Several of the arrested were known supporters of Thảo and believed to be abetting him in evading the authorities.
 In July 1965, he was reported dead in unclear circumstances after being hunted down; an official report claimed he died of injuries while on a helicopter taking him to Saigon, after being captured north of the city.
 It was generally assumed he was murdered or tortured to death on the orders of some junta members.
 Phát remained on the run for three years.
 During that time, Kỳ's power was eclipsed by Thiệu in a continuing power struggle, and the latter removed Kỳ supporters in the military from positions of high power.
 In June 1968, Phát came out of hiding and surrendered himself to the authorities.
 He was pardoned by a military court in August and released.

 After he too had been exiled the following year, Thi said "It was necessary to move against him because our army was dependent on the Americans, and we could not get along without them."
 Thi accused overseas-based Diệm supporters for the coup.
-Despite his failure to take power, Khiêm said Khánh's demise made him "very happy.
+Despite his failure to take power, Khiêm said Khánh's downfall made him "very happy.
 I think my objective has been realized."
 The Soviet Union responded to the coup by saying "The farce will go on" and lampooning South Vietnam's "bankrupt politicians and warriors".